VICTORY ATHLETICS IS AN INDEPENDENT EVENT PRODUCER.

 Music may be stopped by a coach, team representative, or event staff member for a major injury only (i.e. broken bone, head, neck, back injury, etc).
 If the music is stopped due to a major injury, the team will be asked to exit the floor while an EMT is attending to the injured participant(s).
 The team will be allotted time to make adjustments to their performance and re-perform their routine at a later time.
 The time given is up to the discretion of the event director.
 The routine will be re-scored from the point the injury occurred.
 All scores received prior to the injury will remain the same.

-The team may move to an open space in the warm-up area to work through their issues, and will be allotted time to make adjustments to their routine.
+If space allows, the team may move to an open space in the warm-up area to work through their issues, and will be allotted time to make adjustments to their routine.
 The amount of time given will be decided by the event director.
 If the team takes the competition floor at their original competition time and does not notify the event producer of the injury, then they waive their right to make adjustments and compete at a later time.

 Only a coach, owner, or director may challenge a participant’s age.
 To challenge a participant’s age, the challenge must be immediately brought to the attention of the event director.
 The event director will request proof of age for the participant in question.